Chr1st0f/old_pwk/README.md

 PWK scripts for OSCP certification PWK in particular python scripts build

-More explantions will come later.
+More explanations will come later.
 Yeah !

 Store exercises for OSCP exam

+If you have question about a script or something you would like, please send me an email.